 Note: When a messenger sent to the previous generations, they said, “He is magician or crazy” and if it is reminded, the reminder benefits the believers.

-[74:31] And we made the angels to be guardians of Hell, and we did not make their number except: (1) to warn the disbelievers, (2) to make certain for those who were given the scripture, (3) to strengthen the faith of those who believe, and (4) to eliminate any doubt from those who were given the scripture and the believers.
-Those who have disease in their hearts as well as the disbelievers would say, “What did God mean by this allegory?”
-Thus, God misguides whomever he wills and He guides whomever He wills.
-None knows your Lord’s soldiers except He.
-And it is but a reminder (dhik’raa) for the humans.
+[74:31] And we have not made guardians of the Fire except angels, and we have not made their number except a warning for those who disbelieved, that it may ascertain those who have been given the scripture (Jews and Christians) and may increase faith of those who have believed (Muslims), and may not doubt those who have been given the scripture (Jews and Christians) and the believers (Muslims).
+And that may say those in their hearts there is a disease (hypocrites) and the disbelievers, “What has God meant by this allegory?”
+Thus, God misguides whomever He wills and He guides whomever He wills.
+And none knows your Lord’s soldiers except He.
+And it is not except a reminder (dhik’raa) for the human race.

-Note: This verse refers to the number mentioned in the verse 30 – ‘over it is nineteen’ as we see a match between “over it (alayhaa) is nineteen” and “it (hiya) is a reminder for the humans” being “it” a feminine gender in both verses while the scripture (Quran) is consistently referred as the masculine gender, i.e., what is divisible by 19, means that 19 is the reminder as well as the common denominator of Quran’s analytical figures despite 19 itself as a number belongs to masculine gender.
+Note: This verse refers to the number mentioned in the verse (74:30) – ‘over it is nineteen’ as we see a match between “over it (alayhaa) is nineteen” and “it (hiya) is a reminder for the human race” being “it” a feminine gender in both verses while the scripture (Quran) is consistently referred to the masculine gender, i.e., what is divisible by 19, means that 19 is the reminder as well as the common denominator of Quran’s analytical figures despite 19 itself as a number belongs to masculine gender.

 [79:43] It is not you (Muhammad) who is destined to announce its time (dhik’raahaa).